Ryanjmeek/CS384G_Final/README.md

 ### BodyForces:

+In order to make our simulations look realistic, we add on three forces to each cell at each time step.
+The first of these forces is gravity, which is simply a constant downward force.
+The second force that we use is bouyancy.
+The bouyancy force pushes fluids up based on the density of the fluid in a cell and the temperature of the fluid in a cell.

+The final force used is a vorticity confinement force.
+This force is used to amplify circular velocity fields in the fluid, making the fluid look more dynamic.
+The methods that we use for advection does not perfectly model how fluids behave in real life.
+One side effect is that it tends to make vortices dissipate.
+The vorticity confinement force is added in to prevent that from happening as much.

 ### Project:
 In the project step we are solving the pressure portion of the Navier-Stokes equation in order to assure our fluid reamins incompressible (constant volume).
 Here is the equation that needs to be satisfied to ensure incompressible flow: